Brian McCullough, PhD

 Building/Room: JEFF 401-Q

-Brian McCullough, Ph.D., is the Coordinator of the Sport Sustainability Leadership Certificate and Assistant Professor in the Sport Administration and Leadership program at Seattle University.
+Brian McCullough, Ph.D., is an Associate Professor in the Sport Administration and Leadership program at Seattle University.
 His research interests concentrate on the managerial decision-making processes involving environmental sustainability initiatives among upper management, determining the environmental impact of sport spectators, and using the context of sport to influence environmental behaviors of sport spectators’ game day and everyday life.

 He has published his research in the Sport Management Review, Journal of Sport Management, Sport & Communication, International Journal of Sport Management & Marketing, and Quest.
 He is author of Introduction to Environmental Sport Management and the lead coeditor of the Routledge Handbook of Sport and the Environment.
 He has also been invited to speak at various practitioner conferences hosted by The Green Sport Alliance, Sustainable Innovation in Sport, and The Association for the Advancement of Sustainability in Higher Education (AASHE).
 In November 2017, McCullough was invited to participate in a special meeting convened by the United Nations Framework Convention on Climate Change in which sport professionals collaborated to align the sustainability efforts of sport sector to achieve the goals of the Paris Climate Change Agreement.